ralphtheninja/bast/README.md

 # Usage

 Simple tool based on jsdom.
-Takes two arguments on command line; a url and a selector string, e.g.:
+Takes two arguments on command line; a url and a selector string and outputs bitcoin addresses to stdout.
+For example:

 ```
 $ bast 'http://bitkoinmama.com/2014/03/07/pierwsza-bitmonetka-milibits-giveaway/#comments'